 The emphasis is on basic musical concepts based on grade appropriate activities which include learning simple notation, playing rhythm instruments, singing songs from many genre, and activities and movement which help support these concepts.

 The music teacher assists with grade level plays and productions which involve most of the children in those levels.

-The students participate in M.E. once a week for 40 minutes.
+The students participate in M.E. for three 50 minute classes every two weeks.
 We focus on improving basic skills, sportsmanship, game knowledge, self-esteem, and teamwork.
 In addition, fourth and fifth graders participate in physical fitness testing twice a year.
 The purpose of these tests are to evaluate aerobic capacity, flexibility, upper body strength, and abdominal strength.

 An integral part of our program is providing motivation to students, encouraging them to participate in all activities.
 We provide the basis for sound education regarding essential fitness concepts and the ability to become and stay fit for a lifetime.